 Regular attendance is vital to the process of learning.
 When the process and content of learning is disrupted by irregular attendance, both the individual and his/her classmates suffer a loss of experience that cannot be entirely regained.
 Students who miss class will suffer in the process because their participation and achievement cannot be fully assessed.
-Students are expected to complete any expectations missed due to absence.
+Students are expected to complete any missed assignments or assessment items, such as a guiz or test, due to absence.